kevinyswong/kevinyswong.github.io/index.md

-to society—some occupations, prestigious or not, demanding or not, well-compensated or not, may well be effectively just taking up space, making some noise, and giving the impression that work is being done, as David Graeber describes in his undeniably subtle book BULLSHIT JOBS.
+to society—some occupations, prestigious or not, demanding or not, well-compensated or not, may well be effectively just taking up space, making some noise, and giving the impression that work is being done, as David Graeber describes in his undeniably subtle book, BULLSHIT JOBS.
 Sally Rooney
 <a href="https://thedublinreview.com/article/even-if-you-beat-me/">writes</a>
 of her experience debating:
 <blockquote>